patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Plan/Review Documentation/Issue_21_REVIEW.md

 - Stub services are valuable for layout work but should include parity tests to ensure real clients behave identically.

 ## 13. ✅ Final Recommendation
-**✅ PASS** – All critical review findings and remaining gaps have been addressed in commits `a2b03f4` and `92c6a15`.
+**PASS** – All critical review findings and remaining gaps have been addressed in commits `a2b03f4` and `1445abd`.
 The implementation is production-ready with full backend integration, real-time telemetry updates, comprehensive test coverage, credential management, and error handling.
 All identified gaps from the re-review have been resolved.
 The trader management workspace is complete and ready for production deployment.

 ## 14. ☑️ Review Checklist
 - [x] Code inspected (`TraderManagementView`, `TraderService`, viewmodel)